Chung-Ang University: Seoul campus

 Blue Mir Hall was constructed in August 2010.
-It can accommodate 955 students and has been equipped with restaurants, convenience stores, sports facilities and cafes.
+It can accommodate 955 students and is equipped with restaurants, convenience stores, sports facilities, and cafes.

-Seorabol Hall is an eight-story building across from the College of Law, home to the College of Liberal Arts and College of Education.
+Seorabol Hall is an eight-story building across from the College of Law and is home to the College of Liberal Arts and College of Education.

-Bobst Hall: As the first of two Engineering Buildings, the space is mainly used by Mechanical Engineering, Electrical and Electronics Engineering and Chemical Engineering students.
-The building is behind the Student Cultural Hall and is furnished with labs and research space.
+Bobst Hall is behind the Student Cultural Hall and was the first of two Engineering Buildings.
+Furnished with labs and research space, it is mainly used by students of Mechanical Engineering, Electrical and Electronics Engineering, and Chemical Engineering.

-Engineering Building 2 supplements the first Engineering Building.
-The space is mainly used by students of Computer Science and Engineering and Architectural Engineering, working in the computer labs and design labs.
+Engineering Building 2 supplements the first Engineering Building and its computer and design labs are mainly used by students of Architectural Engineering and Computer Science and Engineering.

-Natural Science Building is constructed of distinctive red bricks and is inhabited by the Department of Physics, Chemistry, Life Science and Math Statistics.
+The Natural Science Building is constructed of distinctive red bricks and houses the Departments of Physics, Chemistry, Life Science, and Math Statistics.

-Medical Building is spread over two sites near the Student Union Hall and the Central Library consisting of Medical Building 1 and Medical Building 2.
+The Medical Buildings 1 & 2 are spread over two sites near the Student Union Hall and the Central Library.